Sizing Vivobarefoot shoes – how to size from Adidas, Nike, and DIY!

 Sizing barefoot shoes at first is tricky – they fit quite differently than regular shoes and you might make a mistake on your first go around.

-I also cover various use-cases like sizing for athletic performance, sizing for hiking, and sizing for casual use.
+I also cover various use-cases like sizing Vivobarefoots for athletic performance, sizing for hiking, and sizing for casual use.

-THIS GUIDE IS UPDATED AND VALID AS OF JAN, 2023!
+THIS GUIDE IS UPDATED AND VALID AS OF Feb, 2024!

 barefoot-soccer-shoe-football-cleats